openstack-infra/storyboard-webclient/src/theme/custom/README.md

 *  Run `grunt build` or `grunt server`

 You can override any variables supported in the bootstrap native variables file.
- At this time, StoryBoard does not include its own variables.
+ At this time, Storyboard does not include its own variables.

 ## How it works